Close Menu

 Introduction to the Gut Microbiome

 You’re not imagining it if you think “gut health” is suddenly everywhere.
-Scientists discovered that your digestive system is home to a huge, busy colony of trillions of microorganisms, including bacteria, viruses, and fungi.
-Your gut microbiome is like a small ecosystem inside your body.
+In fact, as gut microbiome explained research continues to grow, scientists have discovered that your digestive system is home to a vast, active community of trillions of microorganisms, including bacteria, viruses, and fungi.
+This complex system, known as the gut microbiome, functions like a small ecosystem inside your body.

 Boost Immunity: Teach your body how to fight off bad germs.